-Platinum is a naturally white precious metal that will never lose its brilliant lustre or tarnish, appreciated for its beauty and durability.
-Deposits of platinum are concentrated to a few areas of the world mainly South Africa and Russia and it is rare and therefore expensive.
-Platinum is one of the densest and heaviest metals and it is known as one of the most precious metals, the price of platinum changes on a daily basis.
-To ensure strength and workability it is 950 parts out of 1000 parts pure and is hallmarked with the 950 mark.
-Platinum continues to be one of the most popular choices here at Form Bespoke Jewellers for engagement and wedding rings as it retains its white colour and strength.
+A naturally white precious metal that will never tarnish.
+It is appreciated for its natural beauty and durability.
+Deposits of platinum are concentrated to a few areas of the world, mainly South Africa and Russia, and it’s rarity is what makes it expensive.
+Platinum is one of the densest and heaviest metals and is known as one of the most precious metals.
+To ensure its strength and workability it is 950 out of 1000 parts pure.
+Hence why it is hallmarked with the “950” mark.
+Platinum continues to be one of the most popular choices here at Form Bespoke Jewellers for engagement and wedding rings as it retains its colour and strength over a long period.
 Gold and silver jewellery will wear down when worn against a platinum item.

 18ct and 9ct Yellow Gold

-Gold is a naturally yellow precious metal that will never loose its glowing lustre or tarnish.
-Gold is mined in every continent except for Antarctica and is traditionally used as a backing for paper currency and its price changes on a daily basis.
-In its pure form (24ct) it is extremely soft and is therefore mixed with other metals such as copper to increase its strength and workability.
-In the UK the most popular carats in the UK are 18ct and 9ct.
-18ct gold is made up of 750 parts pure gold out of 1000 parts (hallmarked 750) and 9ct which is made up of 375 parts pure gold out of 1000 parts (hallmarked 375).
-As 9ct gold has a greater content of other metals it is therefore harder and less expensive than 18ct gold.
+A naturally yellow precious metal.
+Gold is mined in every continent except for Antarctica.
+Its price changes on a daily basis.
+In its pure form (24ct), it is extremely soft and is therefore mixed with other metals such as copper.
+This helps to increase its strength and workability.
+The most popular carats in the UK are 18ct and 9ct.
+18ct gold is made up of 750 out of 1000 parts pure gold (hallmarked “750”).
+9ct is made up of 375 out of 1000 parts pure gold (hallmarked “375”).
+As 9ct gold has a greater content of other metals it is harder and less expensive than 18ct gold.
 Here at Form Bespoke Jewellers, we offer Fairtrade gold!
 You can read more HERE.
 Or simply get in touch with one of our expert jewellers to learn more.

 18ct and 9ct White Gold

-White gold is an alloy created using yellow gold - it does not occur naturally in its own right.
-To gain a white look the yellow gold is mixed with other white metals which also add to the strength and workability.
+An alloy created using yellow gold as it does not occur naturally.
+To gain a white look, the yellow gold is mixed with other white metals which also add to its strength and workability.
 As with yellow gold, white gold is most popular in the UK in 18ct and 9ct and is hallmarked in the same way.
 White gold is often a more affordable option to platinum.
-To ensure a brilliant white finish white gold is finished with a plate of rhodium which in many cases may need to be replated over time to maintain its white colour, adding additional expense.
-At Form Bespoke Jewellers both our 18ct and 9ct white gold contains a high palladium alloy which makes the gold whiter, avoiding the problem of the yellow gold wearing through, plus the after sales service you receive from Form Bespoke Jewellers means we will clean, polish and check over your jewellery as well as replate for a back to new finish, completely free of charge!
+To ensure a brilliant white finish, white gold is finished with rhodium plating.
+In most cases, your jewellery may need to be re-plated over time to maintain its white colour.
+At Form Bespoke Jewellers, our 18ct white gold contains a high palladium alloy making the gold much whiter.
+We also offer a complimentary after care service where we clean, polish and re-plating your jewellery, completely free of charge!

-Silver is a naturally white, long recognised precious metal with a brilliant white lustre which will tarnish.
+A naturally white precious metal with a brilliant white lustre.
 Common sources of silver are Peru, Mexico, China and Australia.
 Silver is cheaper than gold, though still valuable and is frequently used in more artistically creative jewellery pieces.
-To ensure strength and workability silver is 925 parts out of 1000 pure and is marked 925 by the Assay Office.
-Due to the tarnishing silver is not as durable as other precious metals and Form Bespoke Jewellers would not recommend its use for engagement or wedding rings.
+To ensure strength and workability silver is 925 out of 1000 parts pure and is marked “925” by the Assay Office.
+Silver does tarnish and is not as durable as other precious metals.
+Form Bespoke Jewellers would not recommend its use for engagement or wedding rings.